What to do on your property in August

 - Hold off on fertilizing until next month.
 Use this month to allow the plants to grow during the last of the rainy season.

 - Pastures: Plant wildflower seeds (in small batches) to make use of the last of the rainy season.
 Plant Timothy grass in pastures for cattle and livestock.
-Use 2-4lbs per acre if you are mixing into an established pasture.
+Use about 4lbs per acre if you are mixing into an established pasture.
 Timothy grass is high fiber and has great energy content (lower protein).
 It is drought tolerant and has a lower moisture content.

 Reminder: Elderberry must be cooked before eating.